Research — Narrative CV

 Into the Field — Witnessing the Transformation of the Narrative Self

 After that turn, I went out into the field.
-Since 2020, I have kept visiting the Avatar Robot Cafe, where people with mobility disabilities work by remotely operating robots, and have described how the experience of "working through an avatar" reconstructs a person's identity.
-In the Life Experience Exchange Metaverse, a life's turning point is co-created as a metaverse space, then retold while walking through it with someone important to that person.
-At Bethel's House in Urakawa, Hokkaido, I joined a tojisha-kenkyu practice that expresses and shares auditory and visual hallucination experiences through VR/AR, and was given the phrase "from co-creation to co-delusion."
-I have also approached the friendships and self-expression of people living in the metaverse through the words of those who live there.
+As I kept visiting the Avatar Robot Cafe from 2020 on — where people with mobility limitations work by remotely operating robots — I met a phrase the pilots kept reaching for: "time started moving again."
+Time that had stood still through years of being bedridden begins, through working as an avatar, to move once more.
+From that first-person telling, I described how the experience of "working through an avatar" reweaves a person's identity.
+There's also the Life Experience Exchange Metaverse, in which a life's turning point is co-created as a metaverse space, then retold while walking through that place together with someone important.
+And at Bethel House (Urakawa, Hokkaido), I joined a tojisha-kenkyu practice that gives form to auditory and visual hallucination experiences through VR/AR and shares them.
+Here, technologies like VR and avatars serve as a "table" for dialogue — a place to look at that experience together with friends and family, sometimes laughing about it with a little humor.
+In recent years, I've also been working, through interviews with those involved, on research that brings to light the friendships and self-expression of people living in the metaverse.

 Now — Building Technologies of Retelling

 What I have witnessed again and again in these fields is the moment a person retells their interpretation of their own past, present, and future — their narrative self.
 The facts of the past cannot be changed, but the meaning of the past can always be retold.
-My core project now is JST PRESTO's "technology for supporting the retelling of past, present, and future," through which I am working on a design theory of embodied interaction that supports this retelling.
-In parallel, two more projects have started moving: "the control of serendipity," which extends this inquiry from bodily experience to intellectual experience, and "Enhancing Humanity," an international network opening body augmentation technology to real-world sites around the world.
+And what holds a person up is less what they can actually do than the richness of the web of anticipations — the sense that "maybe I could do that, and this too."
+When that web thins out, time stands still; when it swells again, time starts moving.
+I think the felt sense that "this world is worth living in" probably lives somewhere around here.
+My core project now is JST PRESTO's "Creating Embodied Interactions that Foster Reinterpretation of the Past, Present, and Future," through which I am working on a design theory of embodied interaction that supports this retelling.
+In parallel, "the control of serendipity," which designs information environments based on an understanding of bodily characteristics such as attention and cognition, and "Enhancing Humanity," an international network opening body augmentation technology to real-world sites around the world, have also started moving.